 What is LiDAR?

-LiDAR, which stands for Light Detection and Ranging, is a time-of-flight sensing technology that pulses low-power, eye-safe lasers and measures the time it takes for the laser to complete a round trip between the sensor and a target.
-The resulting aggregate data are used to generate a 3D point cloud image, providing both spatial location and depth information to identify, classify, and track moving objects.
+LiDAR, which stands for Light Detection and Ranging, is a time-of-flight sensing technology that uses electromagnetic radiation to measure distances.
+Specifically, it pulses low-power, eye-safe lasers in the near-infrared spectrum and measures the time it takes for the laser to complete a round trip between the sensor and a target.
+The wavelength of the laser, typically around 905 to 1550 nanometers, plays a crucial role in both the safety and precision of the measurements.
+This carefully selected wavelength ensures that the laser remains eye-safe while providing high accuracy in detecting and tracking objects.

 The Basics of Quanergy LiDAR Technology Solutions